theypsilon/getters-by-type-rs/README.md

 ## Usage

-With Cargo, you can this line to your Cargo.toml:
+With Cargo, you can add this line to your Cargo.toml:

 ```toml
 [dependencies]